 - ½ tsp kosher salt

 For the filling

 - 1 cup semi sweet chocolate very finely chopped

 - ½ cup raspberry jam

 - 1 egg beaten with 1 tsp water or milk

 For the dough

-- In a food processor: place flour and salt in work bowl fitted with standard blade.
+- To make inn a food processor: Place flour and salt in work bowl fitted with standard blade.
 Pulse to combine.
 Add cream cheese, chopped into large chunks, and run machine until it's fully dispersed into the flour.
 Add butter in large chunks and run machine until dough starts to clump.
 Dump out onto a large piece of plastic wrap and form into a flattish disc.

-- With a mixer: Let butter and cream cheese soften at room temperature.
+- To make with a stand mixer: Let butter and cream cheese soften at room temperature.
 Beat both together until light and fluffy.
 Beat in salt.
 Add flour, beating until it disappears.
 Scrape dough onto a large piece of plastic wrap and form into a flattish disc.